cyberoblivion/co-blog/_posts/2025-07-22-wsl-is-awesome.markdown

 ## Enabling systemd (For Testing Environments)

 Most of the time, you won't need systemd for development work.
-However, if you're setting up a testing or staging environment where you need to run services and daemons (like SSH servers, Docker containers as services, or databases managed by systemd), here's how to enable it:
+However, if you're setting up a testing or staging environment where you need to run services and daemons (like SSH servers, Podman containers as services, or databases managed by systemd), here's how to enable it:

 ### Install systemd